yuehanwang17mcp/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 print(api_secret)
 ```

-## Get an OAuth2 token, and create your Twython object
+## Get an Auth2 token, and create your `tweepy` object

+We now need to construct `tweepy` objects that will store authentication credentials and call the API.
+We'll do this using the Application Only Auth method (`tweepy.AppAuthHandler()`)

+Many scripts and tutorials you'll find on Github and elsewhere use the Access Token Authentication method, which limits you to 180 requests per 15 minutes (or a request every five seconds) at a rate of 100 tweets per request.
+This means that, theoretically, you are capped to 18,000 Tweets per fifteen minutes.

-We now need to et up our instance of Twython to work with your account.
-Doing this requires that we authenticate our Python app using our keys.
-Twitter uses something called [OAuth](https://dev.twitter.com/oauth) for API authentication.
+Twitter supports two  something called [OAuth](https://dev.twitter.com/oauth) for API authentication.
 Twitter uses two types of OAuth authentication.
 OAuth1 provides user authentication to the API and is used to post tweets and issue requests on behalf of users.
 OAuth 2 provides [application-only authentication](https://dev.twitter.com/oauth/application-only)---it has higher rate limits but it doesn't allow you to post on users' behalf.
 Because it allows us to gather more Tweets, we are going to use OAuth2.

 OAuth 2 requires a Third Access token you must request using the API.
 This next step will set everything up for us.